SATUMA Jasoos

 Jasoos (جاسوس spy) is an unmanned aerial vehicle designed and manufactured by SATUMA of Pakistan.
 The Jasoos II Bravo+ variant is currently operational with the Pakistan Air Force.

 The Jasoos is controlled remotely from the ground control station (GCS) via a line-of-sight data-link.
 It can carry a range of payloads weighing up to 20 kg, the standard version being equipped with a daytime and low light camera capable of panning and tilting 360 degrees in azimuth and +/- 105 degrees in elevation.
 Endurance is stated to be greater than 5 hours.

 Jasoos II is believed to be based on the AWC Bravo+.

-Jasoos II is a state of the art UAV to be employed for real time information and situational awareness.
+Jasoos II is a UAV to be employed for real time information and situational awareness.
 Bravo+, variant of Jasoos II UAV has been inducted in the Pakistan Air Force.
 Since its induction in Pakistan Air Force in 2004, Bravo+ has proven to be very reliable system that is extremely easy to operate and maintain.
 The UAV takeoff and land conventionally from a runway under manual control.
 Once airborne the UAV can fly autonomously where as mission can be controlled using line-of-site data links.
 Jasoos II can carry a variety of controllable payloads of up to 20 kg with an endurance of greater than 4 to 5 hours.
 The standard variant of Jasoos II is equipped with a steer-able day/low light camera pod capable of being steered 360 deg in azimuth and +/- 105 deg in elevation giving it the capability of panoramic viewing.
 Bravo+ is currently in production for the Pakistan Air Force as their primary work horse for UAV Operations and Training Program.